fossasia/loklak_wp_plugins/wp-content/plugins/amazon-s3-and-cloudfront/readme.txt

 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 == Changelog ==

+= 0.9.4 - 2015-08-27 =
+* New: Update all existing attachments with missing file sizes when the 'Remove Files From Server' option is enabled (automatically runs in the background)
+* Improvement: Show when constants are used to set bucket and region options
+* Improvement: Don't show compatibility notices on plugin update screen
+* Improvement: On Multisite installs don't call `restore_current_blog()` on successive loop iterations
+* Bug fix: 'Error getting URL preview' alert shown when enter key pressed on settings screen
+* Bug fix: Unable to crop header images when the 'Remove Files From Server' option is enabled
+* Bug fix: Incorrect storage space shown on Multisite installs when the 'Remove Files From Server' option is enabled
+* Bug fix: Upload attempted to non existent bucket when defined by constant
+* Bug fix: 'SignatureDoesNotMatch' error shown when using signed URLs with bucket names containing '.' characters

 = 0.9.3 - 2015-08-17 =
 * New: Pro upgrade sidebar